DomantasDyz/networking-labs-ccna/IPv4-IPv6_DualStack_Network/README.md

 ## Design Notes

 - VLSM is used to efficiently subnet a `/24` IPv4 network based on actual host requirements
-- IPv6 EUI-64 and SLAAC are used to demonstrate automatic address configuration
+- IPv6 SLAAC are used to demonstrate automatic address configuration
 - A flat network design simplifies troubleshooting and highlights protocol fundamentals
 - The absence of default gateways reinforces understanding of when routing is required
 - Dual-stack configuration demonstrates IPv4 and IPv6 coexistence